gimelbrantlab/magic/README.md

 ## Process

+This script processes ChIP-Seq/MBD-seq/etc. data from .bigWig/bw file format to informative tables primed for analyze.R or generate.R.

 *Input folder*: contains mark and control files in the bigWig file format (.bigWig or .bw).
 Mark files contain chromatin mark enrichment data across an organism's genome, generally ChIP-Seq, and control files contain baseline data for the same experiment.
 For a given mark name, mark